 -> returns {type, highchartsData, warnings}

-The Ruby renderer supports pluggable data sources through a registry:
+The renderer supports pluggable data sources through a registry:

 Trevl::DataSource.register("name", MySource)

-We started out using Cube.js as a semantic data layer to express data queries.
-Cube remains the primary data source for our HRM product, but the architecture is designed to be pluggable — the goal is to be able to connect any suitable data API as a TREVL data source.
+We use Cube.js as a semantic data layer for analytical queries, but the architecture is fully pluggable — connect any data API as a TREVL data source.

 🔗 How variables work